 Handing off lenses and filters to the 1st AC.
 The 1st AC often handles the direct camera-contact part, but a 2nd AC should be able to swap a lens and calibrate the motors when needed.

 Having accessories for build changes streamlined and ready.
-For example, if we go from steadicam to handheld on an XL2 job my 2nd will bring the onboard monitor, easy rig, battery belt, handles and viewfinder, usually in one trip without forgetting anything.
+For example, if we go from steadicam to handheld on an XL2 job my 2nd will bring the onboard monitor, easy rig, battery belt, handles and viewfinder, often in one trip.

 Keeping an eye on when a new card or film mag is needed, and having it standing by for the swap.